Phạm Phú Quốc

-Phạm Phú Quốc (1935–1965) was a French-trained South Vietnamese fighter pilot and lieutenant in the Republic of Vietnam Air Force, best known for being one of two mutinous pilots involved in the 1962 South Vietnamese Presidential Palace bombing on February 27, 1962, which aimed to assassinate President Ngô Đình Diệm and his immediate family, who were his political advisers.
+Phạm Phú Quốc (October 20, 1935 – April 19, 1965) was a French-trained South Vietnamese fighter pilot and lieutenant in the Republic of Vietnam Air Force, best known for being one of two mutinous pilots involved in the 1962 South Vietnamese Presidential Palace bombing on February 27, 1962, which aimed to assassinate President Ngô Đình Diệm and his immediate family, who were his political advisers.

-His plan failed, and he was imprisoned until 1963, after Diem's assassination.
+His plan failed, and he was imprisoned until 1963, after Diệm's assassination.
 The coup plotters released him and reinstated his rank.

 Early life

 Quốc was born on October 20, 1935, in Da Nang in a well-to-do family.
 According to genealogy, he is a descendant of a minister during the reign of Emperor Tự Đức.

 As a child, he attended primary school in Da Nang.
 When he went to high school, his family sent him back to Saigon to study at Chasseloup-Laubat Public School.
 His passion for aviation developed when he was a student.
 He used the pocket money provided by his family to buy technical books on how to build small planes from France.
 He assembled and flew model airplanes at Tan Son Nhat Airport.

 In 1954, he graduated from high school with a full Baccalauréat.
 After that, his family planned to let him go to France to continue his education, but because he was so interested in airplanes, he asked his parents to let him join the military.